TheWallOfDucks/chaos-duck/README.md

 ### Features

 Right now, Chaos Lambda only knows how to terminate instances and does not support more advanced interference modes, like introducing extra latency (but it's on the roadmap and being worked on, see [Issue #4](https://github.com/shoreditch-ops/chaos-lambda/issues/4)).

+## Bonus Points

+Want to go further in your pursuit of indestructible systems?
+Combine Chaos Lambda with stress testing with [Artillery.io](https://artillery.io) to ship systems that just keep going.

 ## Support